Rim123-web/student-facial-attendance/README.md

 Frontend = Html , CSS , JS

-The student creates an account and mark his presence in a certain class or all the classes then the teacher logs in : email : souzi@gmail.com password :  123
+The student creates an account and marks his presence in a certain class or all the classes then the teacher logs in : email : souzi@gmail.com password :  123